typegoose/mongodb-memory-server/docs/guides/migration/migrate9.md

 Crypto functions like for the md5 check and uuidv4 generation have been moved to use the `node:crypto` support, resulting in dropping 2 dependencies.

+Dropped dependencies are `md5-file` and `uuid`.

 ## Binary childprocess is now also `.unref()`

 The Mongodb Binary childprocess is now also `.unref()`, like the killer process has been for some time.

 This *should* help with non-closed instances not exiting the nodejs process.

+## The port testing has been replaced

+Previously MMS used `get-port`, but it caused some big memory-leakage across big projects, so it has been replaced with one that uses less maps.

+It also has been replaced because newer versions were ESM only, but we couldnt switch to ESM yet (and using ESM in CommonJS is not a great experience)